Bluevine Business Line of Credit Review

 Minimum credit score | 625 |

-Your business needs to operate for at least 12 months and pull in a minimum of $10,000 a month to qualify for a Bluevine line of credit.
-You must also be registered as a corporation or LLC — sole proprietors are not eligible.
+Your business needs to operate for at least 12 months and have a minimum monthly revenue of $10,000 to qualify for a Bluevine line of credit.
+In addition, your business must also be registered as a corporation or LLC, sole proprietor, partnership or nonprofit organization.

 Bluevine accepts credit scores as low as 625, but your business must be in good standing with your secretary of state and have no bankruptcies.